Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 I have installed two 9-axis IMUs.
 One was installed at the side of the hand, and one was installed at the side of the forearm.
 I did this to be able to differentiate linear movement from wrist movement.
 If there was a difference between the two sensors, they would need to have moved their wrist, and if not, they just moved their arm linearly.
 I wanted to ensure that the data was easily accessible.
 I began searching for options to create a website.
 I found a website that would be able to do that called adafruit.io.
 I made the website include an output for each value with timestamps and a light that detects if the user is bending their wrist at a bad angle or not.
 I will also eventually add the vibration sensors to help people use it without the website.
 The website will only be used for long-term data collection and the identification of long-term improvement.
 I made the website public, making it so anyone can access it with the link and see the data.

 **Challenges:**
 When installing the IMUs, I had to find a way to differentiate the two sensors' data from each other.
-TO do this, I had them both go into the same port with different filters and variables.
+To do this, I had them both go into the same port with different filters and variables.
 Whenever I would send data to the website, it would exceed the limit for how much data could be processed.
 Due to this, Adafruit IO would ban me for a short period of time.
 To solve this, I used millis(), which counts how much time has elapsed since the code started running.
 By doing this, I was able to identify how to make it use the most amount of data I could without getting banned.
 I made it so that the data sends every 12 seconds to the website.
 This was alright because it is only for long-term data tracking, while the buzzers and vibrators help with short-term and immediately alerting the user.

 **Next Steps:**
 I need to still add the vibration and speakers to alert the user, sew it all onto the glove, solder it all onto the final breadboard, and also finish the modifications.